stumpapp/stump/README.md

 - `codegen`: A small rust app that handles all of the code generation for Stump
 - `integrations`: A rust library containing integrations with other notification services
 - `prisma-cli`: A small wrapper rust app to run the Prisma CLI

+### /docs

+A NextJS application for the Stump documentation site

 ### /packages